-Dr. LaiYee Leong is a Senior Fellow at SMU's John G. Tower Center for Political Studies and a Fellow at the SMU Center for Presidential History.
-In addition to teaching in the Political Science Department, she is also on the faculty of the Graduate Liberal Studies program.
+Dr. LaiYee Leong is a Distinguished Fellow at the SMU Center for Presidential History (CPH) and a Senior Fellow at the John G. Tower Center for Public Policy and International Affairs.
+She is also Lecturer in the Political Science Department.
 Dr. Leong received her B.A. in English with distinction in the major (magna cum laude, Phi Beta Kappa) and her Ph.D. in Political Science from Yale University.

 Dr. Leong is the lead scholar of the CPH’s oral history projects “Post-9/11 US Policy in East and Southeast Asia” and “Transatlantic Diplomacy After 9/11: The US and Norway.”
 These projects explore the impact of the 9/11 attacks on US foreign policy and consequences on relations with other states.
 Comprising extensive video-recorded interviews with senior officials from the Bush administration, foreign leaders, diplomats, and expert observers, the projects offer a unique archive of digital history materials accessible to scholars and the public.
 Dr. Leong produced "Cross Currents" the inaugural season of the CPH podcast series Firsthand History, which draws on one of the oral history projects.

 At CPH, Dr. Leong directs programs for the Article II Society, the center’s donor society.
 She also oversees CPH’s partnership with a public Dallas high school magnet, facilitating mentorship and research opportunities for its students.